interledger/rafiki/docs/integration.md

 }
 ```

-The Account Servicing Entity SHOULD store at least the `paymentPointer.id` in their internal database to be able to reference account and payment pointer.
+The Account Servicing Entity SHOULD store at least the `paymentPointer.id` in their internal database to be able to reference the account and payment pointer.

 ### Create Payment Pointer Key